Professor Sonya Richardson

 Sifu Lorraine Mann

 Sifu Lorraine has been a student at Hand to Hand since 2000.
-She received her black belt from Head Instructors Sonya Richardson and Jen Resnick in April 2008 and was promoted to 2nd degree in 2010 and 3rd degree in 2014.
+She received her black belt from Professor Sonya Richardson and Sigung Jen Resnick in April 2008 and was promoted to 4th degree in 2018.
 A classroom teacher by profession and an avid dancer, she has discovered a love and talent for teaching physical movement to adults.
 She draws on her extensive knowledge of brain development and learning styles in designing and teaching martial arts classes that are engaging and challenging.
 As director of the New Students Program, Sifu Lorraine has developed a curriculum that provides a comprehensive introduction to Kajukenbo for people interested in exploring the benefits of regular Martial Arts practice.
 Sifu Lorraine can frequently be seen performing with her Hand to Hand sisters and brothers at martial arts and other community events.
 As part of her quest to develop a well-rounded physical and internal practice, she has also acquired a working knowledge of Chinese sports medicine and massage, and she practices Tai Chi and Qi Gong.

 Consultant for Internal Arts